What you need to know about winter storms

 How to keep your car safe:

 When the temperature dips, problems behind the wheel include dead car batteries, iced-over windshields, broken car locks and driving with no traction.
-Audra Fordin, founder of Woman Auto Know and the owner of Great Bear Auto Repair in Queens, N.Y., provided these tips to ABC News earlier this winter:
+Audra Fordin, the founder of Woman Auto Know and the owner of Great Bear Auto Repair in Queens, N.Y., has these tips:

 1. Before you hit the road, check under the hood.